Einstein and sales leaders understand the value of creation in sales

+The commitment to create value is something Albert Einstein and sales leaders share.
 Value creation is a very real pursuit created by meaning and purpose with the intention to solve problems.
 Big or small.
 Modern physics… E = mc2 stuff, to everyday experiences.
-Reduced down and in all reality—most us are doing just that: solving problems, personally, professionally and socially.
+Reduced down and in all reality—most salespeople are doing just that: solving problems, personally, professionally and socially.

 It’s been said that knowledge is the worlds currency- so go exchange it.
-Too many people are caught up on exchanging value for money—try doing a deal where you exchange value for a relationship, an introduction, a thoughtful referral, equity, options, licensing right, use of brand, partnership, consulting agreements, invitations to exclusive opportunities, etc etc- you’ll discover that money is not always the most universal unit for exchange and can even be a detractor discounting available value that goes unrealized because of our own naivety or affixiation to receive “money” instead of value.
+Too many people are caught up on exchanging value for money—try doing a deal where you exchange value for a relationship, an introduction, a thoughtful referral, equity, options, licensing right, use of brand, partnership, consulting agreements, invitations to exclusive opportunities, etc, you’ll discover that money is not always the most universal unit for exchange and can even be a detractor discounting available value that goes unrealized because of our own naivety or affixiation to receive “money” instead of value.
 Value centric thinkers close more deals, develop more business and establish deeper strategies that the boundaries of money would have confined the progress of a deal.
 Props to those who prevail with their modern day trading post.

 Especially in business, understanding that organization’s pains, challenges and goals fostering a feeling of empathy, understanding, which inspire a solution or opportunity.